alifarazz/mipslol/README.rst

 	$ meson build
 	$ cd build/
 	$ ninja

 Usage
 =====

 Yeah...

-It dosen't do alot yet.
+It dosen't do a lot yet.

 .. code-block:: bash